 In addition to taking advantage of a week of housesitting in Glasgow, I will be reviewing my finances over the next wee while to determine when and if I will be able to take myself away to a smaller, hotel-based writing retreat or two.
 I will also be reviewing my working conditions at home and at the office to ensure that I am creating the most comfortable and distraction-free environments I can manage.

 And, much like my dedicated “dissertation month” whilst I was working on my master’s degree, I will be including thesis updates on each of my Just Frances posts moving forward.
-That way, I am holding myself responsible to my writing deadlines.
+That way, I am holding myself responsible for my writing deadlines.